 The characters in this story don’t have it right.
 They mess up, sometimes in big ways.
 Ways that real-life women have and have potentially lived with the guilt ever since that moment.
 That’s what Bethany Turner tackles in this book.
 She’s discrete in her writing, but on the nose about the consequences of sin, but even more than that, the grace of God that meets His children wherever they are.
 I was reminded of that again while reading this book, and it still floors me.
 He calls us to higher living, higher loving of Him, but He’s gracious when we fail and seek His forgiveness.

 Bethany Turner is a fresh voice in Christian fiction, I only wish that I could pause a bit longer to truly enjoy it, as I flew through this novel, just as I did her previous one.
 She’s quickly topped my go-to list for contemporary romance and has already won over this now long-time fan.

 About the Author

-I was provided a copy of this book from the publisher.
-The opinions expressed are my own.
+I received a complimentary copy of this book from the publisher.
+I was not required to write a positive review.
+All opinions expressed are mine alone.